adequatej/open-source-tools/README.md

 ## About OCF

 The Open Source Collective Foundation (OCF) is a non-profit organization dedicated to supporting and advancing open source software development, assessibility, security, and privacy.

 ## About WPI

 Worcester Polytechnic Institute (WPI) is a technological university known for its innovative project-based curriculum and commitment to applying technology for social good.
 WPI's motto "Theory and Practice" reflects its dedication to combining academic excellence with practical application.

 ## About WPI's collaboration with OCF

-This collaboration between WPI and OCF represents a unique partnership aimed at fostering open source development while providing valuable real-world experience to students.
+This collaboration between WPI and OCF represents a unique partnership aimed at fostering open source development, accessibility, privacy, and security for Civil Society Organizations in East Asia.
 Through this initiative, WPI students survey, test, develop, and maintain a list of open source tools that benefit the broader technology community, with a focus on:

 - Evaluating usability for both technical and non-technical users
 - Assessing security and privacy implications